Characterizing downwards closed, strongly first order, relativizable dependencies: Introduction

 \section{Introduction}

-Team Semantics \cite{hodges97} generalizes Tarski's semantics for First Order Logic by allowing formulas to be satisfied or not satisfied by sets of assignments, called \emph{teams}, rather than by single assignments.
-Team Semantics was originally developed in order to provide a compositional semantics equivalent to the imperfect-information, game-theoretic semantics of \emph{Independence-Friendly Logic} \cite{hintikkasandu89,hintikka96,mann11}; however, with the work of V\"a\"an\"anen \cite{vaananen07} it became clear that this semantics is a natural generalization of Tarski's semantics, one which -- even putting aside its connections with the theory of databases (see for instance \cite{kontinen13}) -- greatly extends its expressive capabilities by allowing the study of a far greater range of atoms and operators.
+Team Semantics \cite{hodges97} generalizes Tarskian semantics for First Order Logic by defining the satisfaction relation with respect to sets of assignments, called \emph{teams}, rather with respect to single assignments.
+Team Semantics was originally developed in order to provide a compositional semantics equivalent to the imperfect-information, game-theoretic semantics of \emph{Independence-Friendly Logic} \cite{hintikkasandu89,hintikka96,mann11}; however, with the work of V\"a\"an\"anen \cite{vaananen07} it became clear that this semantics is a natural generalization of Tarskian semantics, one which -- even putting aside its connections with the theory of databases (see for instance \cite{kontinen13}) -- greatly extends its expressive capabilities by allowing the study of a far greater range of atoms and operators.

-One of the most peculiar aspects of Team Semantics is the way in which it straddles the boundary between first order and second order: while the syntaxes of the logics based on Team Semantics studied so far have for the most part a solidly first order flavour, in the sense that they involve no \emph{explicit} higher order quantification\footnote{The \emph{majority quantifier} of \cite{durand2011dependence} could arguably be considered an exception to this.}, their expressive power often rises well above the one of First Order Logic, all the way up to Existential Second Order Logic (as in the cases of Dependence Logic \cite{vaananen07} and Independence Logic \cite{gradel13}) or even to full Second Order Logic (as in the case of Team Logic \cite{vaananen07b,kontinennu09}).
+One of the most peculiar aspects of Team Semantics is the way in which it straddles the boundary between first order and second order: while the syntaxes of the logics based on Team Semantics studied so far have for the most part a solidly first order flavour, in the sense that they involve no \emph{explicit} higher order quantification\footnote{The \emph{majority quantifier} of \cite{durand2015dependence} could arguably be considered an exception to this.}, their expressive power often rises well above the one of First Order Logic, all the way up to Existential Second Order Logic (as in the cases of Dependence Logic \cite{vaananen07} and Independence Logic \cite{gradel13}) or even to full Second Order Logic (as in the case of Team Logic \cite{vaananen07b,kontinen2011team}).